nortizcode/100DaysOfCode/r1-log.md

 Day 33 of 100 i am working on JavaScript lessons

 ### RID34
-Today I did a variety of different classes on my code academy account
+Today I did a variety of different classes on my code academy account.